IDDconf 2025

 Children and babies are unfortunately not allowed in the University of Cumbria accommodation, and therefore outside accommodation must be sought for those bringing children.
 We suggest doing so as soon as your plans are made, as there is high demand in Ambleside.
 You are welcome to use the IDDconf parent mailing list to co-ordinate with other parents to find accommodation.
 At registration, please let us know if you would like to be added to the mailing list for people who may make childcare arrangements in Ambleside.

-IDDconf 2025 will offer 2 parallel training sessions, from 9am—12.30pm on Tuesday 2nd September.
+IDDconf 2025 will offer a workshop session, from 9am—12.30pm on Tuesday 2nd September.
 Delegates can arrive on Monday evening, and therefore the cost of the workshops includes 1 night accommodation plus the session.

 Our aim is to provide a fairly small (~100), community-driven conference, to improve interaction between modellers.
 We want a forum for modellers to present up to date work, stimulate discussion, and build collaborations.
 We are completely transparent about decision-making, and as many of these decisions as possible (such as talk selection) are done randomly.
 Last year we gave away leftover wine using a live random number selection in R!